chpbrijs/app-studio/Ghost/README.md

 <img src='doc/IMAG1031.jpg' width = '200', height = '350'/> <img src='doc/IMAG1032.jpg' width = '200', height = '350'/>

-4. This player has won and will know the place in the highscores list.
+Screen 4: End of game.
+A player has won and will know the place in the highscores list.
 The game can be restarted immediately.

 <img src='doc/IMAG1033.jpg' width = '200', height = '350'/>

-5. If the winning player wants to view the highscores, the corresponding button can be clicked, which leads to the following screen.
+Screen 5: Highscores.
+If the winning player wants to view the highscores, the corresponding button can be clicked, which leads to the following screen.

 <img src='doc/IMAG1034.jpg' width = '200', height = '350'/>